 Eagle Hill set out to re-examine the factors that drive attrition, by surveying more than 1,700 professionals from across federal, private and non-profit sectors as well as from various job levels within their organizations.

 About one-third of respondents reported that their organizations experience high turnover—defined as employees staying less than five years.
-Less than half of respondents agreed that their organization does a good job of hiring, recruiting and retaining high performers, suggesting that there is a significant percentage of low performers within every organization.
+Less than half of respondents agreed that their organization does a good job of hiring, recruiting and retaining top talent, suggesting that there is a significant percentage of low performers within every organization.
 This point is further supported by the mere 60 percent of respondents who said that they would rehire most or all of their current coworkers.
 This is consistent with Topgrading research, which shows the average rate of good hires to be 25 percent—which means 75 percent of the time employers end up with employees who don’t meet their organizations’ performance needs and expectations.

 Attrition Drivers